 The Suspension Bridge going to Southernmost Point of Continental Asia

 The Pirates of the Caribbean-style suspension bridge leads to an islet that is said to be the southernmost point of Continental Asia (closest point to the Equator).
 Lyn and I had a hard time crossing the bridge because of the traffic.
 Yes, it was packed by visitors going in and out of the islet.
 But when we reached the islet we were rewarded of the tranquil view of the Singapore Strait with its crashing waves.

 We took the four flights of steps in getting to the top of the wooden observation deck.
 The panoramic view of the entire beach was mesmerizing.
 The view and the wind were so refreshing that I wanted to lie my back in a hammock and sleep.
 But there was no hammock there, it was just purely an imagination.

-Palawan Beach has less crowd because it has less activities to deal with and few bars to enjoy especially at night.
+Palawan Beach has less crowd because it has fewer activities to deal with and a few bars to enjoy especially at night.
 Most visitors frolic on water, some were visiting the suspension bridge while others are having a quiet moment sitting on the sand or just lazing around.

 Port of Lost Wonder

-This attraction ceased all its operations on December 2016 but was reopened due to popular demand.
+This attraction ceased all its operations in December 2016 but was reopened due to popular demand.
 Its main feature is the Pirate Ship now known as Palawan Pirate Ship.
-This is located near the beach which features pools, slides and fountains.
+This is located near the beach which features pools, slides, and fountains.
 Kids will surely enjoy frolicking in this fun water play area.
 There are picnic areas in the vicinity with eateries and 7-11 convenience store.

-The water was clear until waist-deep level only.
+The water was clear until the waist-deep level only.
 When we crossed the bridge the water gets murky as it gets deeper.
-But still there were swimmers on the shallow part.
+But still, there were swimmers on the shallow part.
 They were having fun basking from the sun.